denseTurtle/HTML-Portfolio/README.md

-# HTML-Portfolio
-resume website using html, css and Javascript download the file as zip using your browser open the index.html file.
-(Command + O on Mac or Ctrl + O on Windows)
+# To access my portoflio website

+Unzip the folder on your desktop
+Go to a browser, press CTRL + O for Windows or COMMAND + O for Mac Select index.html file
+Click Open